NeoResearch/neocompiler-eco/README.md

-NeoCompiler.io
+## NeoCompiler.io

 This is an open-source initiative for providing an easy access to NEO compilers.

+*This is still an alpha project with focus on incentiving and disseminating NEO smart contract programming.
+If you really want to deploy the smart contract on NEO network, make sure you check the AVM with external compilers.*

-We will start with CSharp, Python (through neo-boa) and Solidity (through neo-solidity initiative).
+We will start with C#, Python (through neo-boa), Java and Solidity (through neo-solidity initiative).

-How to install:
+### What does it currently do
+* Compile input C# code using backend compiler
+* Return AVM and ABI codes
+* Deploy code to private net (being tested right now)

+### Next steps
+* Integrate with Python compiler (neo-boa)
+* Integrate with neo-solidity (project in early phases)
+* Move towards client-based compiling (more secure, robust and much more scalable).
+Some efforts have been done here already, but many technical challenges are still being dealt with.
+* Integrate with javascript compiler (as soon as it is available)
+* Ideas?
+Collaborations are welcome :)

+### Dependencies

+For Debian-based systems:

-apt install npm
+`apt install npm`

-apt install nodejs-legacy
+`apt install nodejs-legacy`

-Build the docker-neo backend:

-cd docker-neo
+### Building docker-neo backend

+`cd docker-neo`

-docker build .
+`docker build .`

-Get the docker image id (example ab123456) and set environment variable:
+Get latest docker image id and set environment variable:

-export DOCKERNEOCOMPILER=ab123456

-Run node server:

-./run.sh
+`export DOCKERNEOCOMPILER=docker ps -l | awk '/^[0-9a-f]/{print $2}'`

+## Running node server

+`./run.sh`

+## Contributing

+* If you have ideas or issues, you can inform directly at github or contact us directly
+* Our team is currently formed by researchers/professors, so our time is very constrained... if you feel you can help us, don't hesitate!
+* We created a wallet specially for project donations.
+That can help us improve our servers and perhaps hire someone for improving graphical interfaces and developing many more interesting features.
+NEO wallet:
+AJX1jGfj3qPBbpAKjY527nPbnrnvSx9nCg

 LICENSE MIT

+*neocompiler.io team*

+Igor and Vitor Coelho

 Copyleft 2017-2018

-Igor and Vitor Coelho